hps/heartland-woocommerce-plugin/readme.txt

 * Fix issues with MasterPass and production accounts

 = 1.7.2 =
-* Bug Fix - Resolves WooCommerce PayPal collision
+* Bug Fix - Resolves PayPal collision
 * Improvement - Sets Heartland PayPal enabled flag to false for new installs

 = 1.7.1 =